vinjn/vinjn.github.io_/_posts/1986-07-17-vinjn-zhang-resume.md

 May 2010 - Feb 2011, Junior Programmer, *2K Games China*

-*   Localization of an Xbox 360 game, responsible for UI layout adjustment and game logic debugging.
+*   Localization of an Mafia II on Xbox 360, responsible for UI layout adjustment and game logic debugging.
+*   Setup and maintenance of daily build system for multiple projects.
 *   Font information extraction tool, using OpenCV to recognize the regions of font pixels in a font image and extract the bounding boxes, turns a plain image to a usable font texture.
 <br>